Benefits of Taking the PHA

 At this time, liveWELL programs are only open to faculty and staff.

 At this time, liveWELL programs are open to current faculty and staff only.

 Log in to Employee Self Service and go to the Personal Health Assessment link.
 Click "Continue to the PHA" and then "Quality Health Survey."
 Here you'll see the date of your last PHA and when you are eligible to take it again.

 You will be contacted by a liveWELL staff member after taking the Personal Health Assessment if your answers indicate an elevated risk for health conditions or a readiness to change a health-related lifestyle behavior.
 The feedback report you receive also identifies resources that you can contact directly.
 You can contact liveWELL at any time with questions about your report or our services.

 With your consent, the information from the Personal Health Assessment and any referrals to a Health Coach or other liveWELL programs will be communicated directly to your health care provider.
 These programs are designed to work collaboratively with your health care provider and offer you resources that may be beneficial to your health.
 However, no communication will occur without your written consent.

 Limited UI Wellness Staff have access to client and user information.
 Please review our privacy practice notice.
 Your personalized feedback report and individual responses are intended only to help you if you are interested in engaging with the resources and tools provided.

 Individual health information will not be reviewed with you or others without your specific consent.
-(Review our privacy practices notice.)

 The university’s health plans are considered self-insured, which means the university is responsible for the costs of the claims incurred.
 We hope that one benefit of liveWELL programs is a reduction in health care claims from health plan participants, and a measurable savings to the university health plans.
 Information is not shared with Wellmark.
 Limited UI Wellness staff will have administrative access to individual and aggregate information.